awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-S3-servicecatalog.md

    ```
    {
      "AWSTemplateFormatVersion": "2010-09-09",
-     "Description": "AWS CloudFormation Sample Template S3_Bucket: Sample template showing how to create a privately accessible S3 bucket. **WARNING** This template creates an S3 bucket.
-You will be billed for the AWS resources used if you create a stack from this template.",
+     "Description": "CloudFormation Sample Template S3_Bucket: Sample template showing how to create a privately accessible S3 bucket. **WARNING** This template creates an S3 bucket.
+You will be billed for the resources used if you create a stack from this template.",
      "Resources": {
        "S3Bucket": {
          "Type": "AWS::S3::Bucket",